-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

 Important documents when emigrating

-- Check whether your ID card or passport is valid for long enough.
+- Ensure your ID card or passport has sufficient validity.
 You can order a new passport or ID card hereExternal link.

 - Have important documents such as your birth and marriage certificates translated into the local language and notarised.